 5. Amber Roll @ Orange Roll and Sushi, Tustin, CA

 One of my favorite sushi places in California, and cheap too.
 I head over to Orange Roll and Sushi whenever I’m in the mood for good, affordable sushi.
-I’ve tired a couple rolls here, but the Amber Roll prepared with shrimp tempura, crabmeat, avocado and crunch mix is my all time favorite.
+I’ve tried a couple of rolls here, but the Amber Roll prepared with shrimp tempura, crabmeat, avocado, and crunch mix is my all-time favorite.
 And look at the size on these, I can’t even get through one roll.
-The Siracha and spicy mayo on top seals the deal.
+The Siracha and spicy mayo on top seal the deal.
 Yum!

 6. Tuna Tartare @ STK, Las Vegas (locations all over, including NYC)

 This year I ordered Tuna Tartare at practically every restaurant that served it, but it was STK’s version that was the best.
 Avocado with tuna tartare in a soy honey emulsion topped with taro chips.
 Tuna Tartare which is prepared with Asian flavors is a favorite of mine, and the fresh avocado and tuna combination was sensational.
 Additionally, I absolutely love the complimentary Blue Cheese Bread starter at STK, that bread alone is worth the trek to this upscale restaurant.

 7. Milos Special @ Estiatorio Milos, Las Vegas (locations all over, including NYC)

 Greek food is so often overlooked, but it has loads of flavor and is relatively healthy compared to many other cuisines.
 The Milos Special consists of lightly fried zucchini, eggplant sitting all around tzatziki, and kefalograviera cheese.
 Essentially, you begin by taking the spoon and stirring it all around so the Milos Special tower sort of falls apart.
 Outstanding and a must-do at Estiatorio Milos!